or-bit/Monolith/README.md

 Source file compiler for pubblishing npm packages in ES5 formatting.

 ### monolith-backend
 Contains all the useful classes for a bubble back-end.
-It comprehends the data persistence and bubble lyfecicle functionalities, server and user objects, and some hepful functionalities such as external api retrieval, random id generator for a MongoDB database istance, regular expressions management.
+It comprehends the data persistence and bubble lifecycle functionalities, server and user objects, and some hepful functionalities such as external api retrieval, random id generator for a MongoDB database istance and regular expressions management.

 ### monolith-frontend
-Comprehends the classes used for creating the gui and the notifications.
+Comprehends the classes used to create the gui and the notifications.
 It consists of classes useful for creating a bubble front-end.

 ### Monolith-bubble-examples
 #### monolith-hello-world